computation-structures/asim/EDX.md

     <customresponse cfn="verify_checksum" expect="4EF93F78">

-Here's some example test code that calls a `strlen` routine written by the student, passing the address of a test string as the contents of X0.
-When the student's code returns, the answer it returns in X0 is stored at `answer:` and execution is halted.
+Here's some example test code that calls a `strlen` routine written by the student, passing the address of a test string in X0.
+When the student's code returns an answer in X0, it's stored at `answer:` and execution is halted.

 ```
 // test_jig.s: testing code for strlen.s